apache/activemq-artemis/docs/user-manual/en/ha.md

 ## Failover Modes

-ActiveMQ defines two types of client failover:
+Apache ActiveMQ defines two types of client failover:

 -   Automatic client failover

 -   Application-level client failover

-ActiveMQ also provides 100% transparent automatic reattachment of connections to the same server (e.g. in case of transient network problems).
+Apache ActiveMQ also provides 100% transparent automatic reattachment of connections to the same server (e.g. in case of transient network problems).
 This is similar to failover, except it is reconnecting to the same server and is discussed in [Client Reconnection and Session Reattachment](client-reconnection.md)